Security-Engineering-Lab/Azure-Internship-Capstone-Project/README.md

 - **Behavioral Analysis**: Creation of security baselines with alerting on suspicious deviations
 - **Defense in Depth**: Implementation of multi-layered monitoring for comprehensive coverage

-## 🛠️ Core Security Monitoring Components  Components
+## 🛠️ Core Security Monitoring Components

 1. **Attack Vector Detection**: Tracking and alerting on SQL injection, XSS, and path traversal attempts
 2. **Authentication Monitoring**: Identifying brute force attempts and unauthorized access patterns